Zeo666/AllTheRoles/README.md

     - The name of the texture needs to follow the pattern `hatname_climb.png`.
 - **Testing:** You can test your hat design by putting all the files in the `\CustomHats\Test` subfolder of your mod folder.
 Then whenever you start a Freeplay game, you and all the dummies will be wearing the new hat.
 You don't need to restart Among Us if you change the hat files, just exit and reenter the Freeplay mode.

+## Custom Visors!
+Custom visors have been added.

+We're awaiting your creative visor designs and we'll integrate all the good ones in our mod.
+Here are a few instructions, on how to create a custom visor:

+- **Creation:** A visor consists of up to two textures.
+The aspect ratio of the textures has to be `4:5`, we recommend `300px:375px`:
+  - `Main texture (required)`:
+    - This is the main texture of your visor.
+    - The name of the texture needs to follow the pattern *visorname.png*, but you can also set some additional parameters in the file name by adding `_parametername` to the file name (before the *.png*).
+    - Parameter `adaptive`: If this parameter is set, the Among Us coloring shader will be applied (the shader that replaces some colors with the colors that your character is wearing in the game).
+The color red (#ff0000) will be replaced with the primary color of your player and the color blue (#0000ff) with the secondary color.
+Also other colors will be affected and changed, you can have a look at the texture of the [Crewmate Hat](https://static.wikia.nocookie.net/among-us-wiki/images/e/e0/Crewmate_hat.png) to see how this feature should be used.
+  - `Flipped texture (optional)`:
+    - This texture will be rendered instead of the Main texture, when facing the left.
+    - The name of the texture needs to follow the pattern `visorname_flip.png`.

+## Custom Nameplates!
+Custom nameplates have been added.

+We're awaiting your creative nameplate designs and we'll integrate all the good ones in our mod.
+Here are a few instructions, on how to create a custom nameplate:

+- **Creation:** A nameplate consists of one texture.
+The dimensions need to be `275px:68px`:
+  - `Main texture (required)`:
+    - This is the main texture of your nameplate.
+    - The name of the texture needs to follow the pattern *nameplatename.png*.

 -----------------------
 # Credits & Resources
-<b>HannahTheBeef</b> - For the new button graphics
+<b>HannahTheBeef</b> - For the new button graphics & ingame art

 [Reactor](https://github.com/NuclearPowered/Reactor) - The framework of the mod.\
 [BepInEx](https://github.com/BepInEx) - For hooking game functions.\
-[Among-Us-Sheriff-Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod) - For the Sheriff role.\
+[Among-Us-Sheriff-Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod) - For the Sheriff role from <b>Woodi-dev</b>.\
-[Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - For the inspiration of Lovers modifier.\
+[Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - For the inspiration of Lovers modifier from <b>Woodi-dev</b>.\
-[ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - For the Engineer & Medic roles.\
+[ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - For the Engineer & Medic roles from <b>NotHunter101</b>.\
-[TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - For the Investigator & Time Lord roles.\
+[TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - For the Investigator & Time Lord roles from <b>Hardel-DW</b>.\
-[Goose-Goose-Duck](https://store.steampowered.com/app/1568590/Goose_Goose_Duck) - Idea for the Vulture role.\
+[Goose-Goose-Duck](https://store.steampowered.com/app/1568590/Goose_Goose_Duck) - Idea for the Vulture role from <b>Slushiegoose</b>.\
-[TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for Shifter, Executioner, Arsonist, Glitch, Phantom, Swooper, Miner, Janitor, Underdog, Undertaker, Mayor, Swapper, Altruist, Seer roles.\
+[TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for Shifter, Executioner, Arsonist, Glitch, Phantom, Swooper, Miner, Janitor, Underdog, Undertaker, Mayor, Swapper, Altruist roles from <b>Slushiegoose</b>.\
-[TownOfUs-R](https://github.com/eDonnes124/Town-Of-Us-R) - Idea for Detective, Mystic, Guardian Angel, Juggernaut, Blackmailer, Grenadier, Traitor, Werewolf, Plaguebearer, Survivor, Amnesiac, Poisoner, Trapper, Haunter roles.\
+[TownOfUs-R](https://github.com/eDonnes124/Town-Of-Us-R) - Idea for Detective, Mystic, Guardian Angel, Juggernaut, Blackmailer, Traitor, Werewolf, Plaguebearer, Survivor, Amnesiac, Poisoner, Trapper, Haunter roles from <b>eDonnes124</b> & the TownOfUs-R Team.\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - Idea for Bounty Hunter, Ninja, Jackal, Lawyer, Pursuer, Witch, Warlock, Spy, Time Master roles.\
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - Idea for Deputy, Bounty Hunter, Ninja, Lawyer, Pursuer, Witch, Warlock, Spy, Time Master roles from <b>Eisbison</b> & the Other Roles Team.\
 [TorchMod](https://github.com/tomozbot/TorchMod) - For the inspiration of the Torch modifier.\
 [Alexejhero](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map.\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus.

-<b>The developers & contributors of TownOfUs, TownOfUs-R & The Other Roles:</b>
-Slushiegoose, eDonnes124, Eisbison, Ottomated, Woodi-dev, Maartii, NotHunter101, Hardel-DW, MyDragonBreath, ItsTheNumberH, Ruiner, Term, Dhalucard
+[Maartii](https://github.com/Maartii/Jester) - Idea for the Jester role.\
+[Dhalucard](https://www.twitch.tv/dhalucard) - Original idea for the Jackal and Sidekick.\
+[Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling, Snitch and Camouflager role.\
+[5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role.

 #
 <p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC.</p>